0xKayala/BugBountyTools/README.md

 # 📌 **A-to-Z Bug Bounty Tools** [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-# Different stages in Red Teaming Engagements and Tools used within them
+# Red Teaming Engagements stages and Tools used within them.

 > A curated list of security tools for bug bounty hunters, penetration testers, and ethical hackers.
 These tools help in reconnaissance, exploitation, privilege escalation, and more.